Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 Before applying any machine learning model we would need to transform the data in the form that machine learning model understands.
 As already discussed in the data set section we have total `48842` entries out of which Training dataset contains `32561` and the remaining `16281` are the Test dataset entries.
 Now is the time to bring train and test data together for transformation, However before training the models we will split them again.

 Following assignments were made to make the data ready to be fed into the ML model.
-The categories were relabeled in the following form :
+The categories were relabeled in the given form :

 `Sex`